5 Legit Apps That Pay Me to Work Out and Motivate Me to Move

 Then I thought, if I was already moving, but maxed out on how many StepBets I could participate in at one time, I should find some other apps to earn rewards for the activity I was already doing.

 I tried a LOT of apps.
-After some trial and error I learned that certain features were more effective than others to motivate me to move.
-What worked best for the apps that got me up and kept me moving had the following features:
+After some trial and error I learned that the apps that pay me to work out that I liked the best, had certain features.
+These features were more effective than others to motivate me to move.

 Gamification